 As a multidisciplinary artist, Gardner merges many print mediums, lino, screenprint, and monoprint, often combining them with gestural flow like movements (or swooshes and splats), ink pulling, collage and photography.
 She uses energetic movement, colour, and flow to produce her work.
 Her tools, outside of the print studio, are wide and varied; spatulas, squeegees, tea towels, brooms, rolling pins and wallpaper brushes.

-Amy works from her home studio as well as from communal print studios across London.
-Her work can be found in various private collections worldwide and currently exhibits with a number of galleries across the UK, and sells at various international art fairs.
+Gardner works from her home studio as well as from communal print studios across London.
+Her wall art can be found in various private collections worldwide and currently exhibits with a number of galleries across the UK, and sells at various international art fairs.